 After an auditor sent by the FTA examines your company records, any of these things may happen:

-- Correct assessment – this is if the auditor in UAE finds that your assessments are all accurate and nothing has to be performed as correction.
-You will get a completion letter as notification that the tax audit has closed.
+- Correct assessment – this is if the auditor in UAE finds that your assessments are all accurate and nothing has to be performed as a correction.
+You will get a completion letter as a notification that the tax audit has closed.

 If you don’t agree with the FTA’s proposal, it is best that you employ an audit firm in Dubai, UAE to contact the tax authorities and explain why you’re sure that there’s been a problem with the issuance of a reassessment.
 The audit firm in Dubai will compile the supporting documents and file them with the appeal.
 You will also get assistance in considering your explanations, as well as responding to questions and inquiries the FTA has on the proposal.

 How long is a tax audit in UAE?